 Oversight and Investigations

-Created in the 114th Congress, the Oversight and Investigations Subcommittee has jurisdiction over each agency and program overseen by the full Committee.
+The Oversight and Investigations Subcommittee has jurisdiction over each agency and program overseen by the full Committee.

 Democrats on the Subcommittee will fight for the transparency necessary for good governance.
 We will: